The author is a guitarist and bassist with over 35 years of experience as a musician.

 The guitar is a somewhat confusing instrument.
-On piano all of the notes are in a straight line, and it’s pretty easy to see how they all fit together.
-But on guitar you have six strings, and therefore six straight lines.
-When you talk about scales and chords on guitar you are usually working across several strings at once, and how those dimensions fit together sometimes isn’t to clear.
+On piano, all of the notes are in a straight line, and it’s pretty easy to see how they all fit together.
+But on the guitar you have six strings, and therefore six straight lines.
+When you talk about scales and chords on the guitar you are usually working across several strings at once, and how those dimensions fit together sometimes isn’t too clear.

 Fretboard Logic helps you make sense of all that, using a concept called CAGED theory.
 In a nutshell, it’s a smart way to look at the guitar fretboard using some basic chord shapes that even beginning guitar players will know.
 And, if your guitarist happens to be a beginner, this book provides a smart method for lifting a lot of the haze that comes along with starting out on the instrument.